cecilpert/old_CSTB/README.md

 ### Local version

+Clone this git depository : `git clone https://github.com/chilpert2/CSTB`

-Go to CSTB folder and execute `bash run.command`.
+Go to CSTB folder and execute `.\run.command`.
 This script executes Flask and you can go to the local adress http://127.0.0.1:5000/ to access graphical interface.

 You can execute Flask manually with the following commands (you have to be in CSTB folder) :